 Breaking the Chain of Infection

-During a pandemic, contact tracing—identifying people that a person with a contagious disease may have infected and sharing appropriate care and self-isolation information with them—is an essential part of breaking the chain of infection.
+During a pandemic, contact tracing—identifying people that a person with a contagious disease may have infected and sharing appropriate care and isolation information with them—is an essential part of breaking the chain of infection.
 That’s why Maryland Governor Larry Hogan made contact tracing an essential component of “Maryland Strong,” his administration’s plan to carefully re-open the state after its COVID-19 stay-at-home order.